Submit Benchmarks!

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe Radeon RX 5500 should theoretically be just a bit faster than the GeForce GTX 970 in general. (explain)
+Memory BandwidthThe Radeon RX 5500 should in theory perform a bit faster than the GeForce GTX 970 overall. (explain)

-Texel RateThe Radeon RX 5500 is quite a bit (more or less 35%) faster with regards to anisotropic filtering than the GeForce GTX 970. (explain)
+Texel RateThe Radeon RX 5500 is a lot (about 35%) more effective at texture filtering than the GeForce GTX 970. (explain)

-Pixel RateIf using a high screen resolution is important to you, then the GeForce GTX 970 is the winner, by far. (explain)
+Pixel RateIf running with high levels of AA is important to you, then the GeForce GTX 970 is a better choice, and very much so. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison